Midwest Taijiquan Open Peaceful Challenge

 Competitors are welcome to enter more than two (2) events to be considered for Grand Champion Awards, however they must have at least one (1) bare hand and one (1) weapon event to be eligible for consideration.

-Where there are no eligible competitors for a Grand Champion Award, the Award will not be issued.
+Should there be no eligible competitors for a Grand Champion Award, the Award will not be issued.

 Schedule